testable/node-script-utils/README.md

 ### Synchronizing Across Concurrent Users

 Testable provides several APIs to assist in coordinating across the concurrent users that are part of your test.
+These APIs are only available for browser-based tests and not protocol level Node.js scripts.

 #### Barriers